rednafi/rednafi.com/content/go/nil_interface_comparison.md

 Comparing interface values in Go has caught me off guard a few times, especially with nils.
 Often, I'd expect a comparison to evaluate to `true` but got `false` instead.

-Many moons ago, Russ Cox wrote a fantastic blog post[^1] on interface internals that clarified my confusion.
+Many moons ago, Russ Cox wrote a fantastic [blog post] on interface internals that clarified my confusion.
 This post is a distillation of my exploration of interfaces and nil comparisons.

 ## Interface internals